akosfurton/stackoverflow_auto_mod/analysis_report.md

      emoji token.

 ## Heavy Cleaning
-    - The heavy cleaning portion of the text parsing standardizes individual words (more specifically tokens) into their base form and keeps only the essential portions of each text
+The heavy cleaning portion of the text parsing standardizes individual
+     words (more specifically tokens) into their base form and keeps only the essential portions of each text
 - This version of the parsed text is used for training models that cannot embed relationships across word families (TF-IDF, Bag of Words)
 - Specific steps in heavy cleaning include:
+    - Removing punctuation
-        - Removing punctuation: the presence / absence of punctuation is already captured in text metadata.
+        - The presence / absence of punctuation is already captured in text metadata.
 In addition, multiple UTF-8 codes may represent the same character (single quote, double quote, comma ).
+    - Lemmatizing text
-        - Lemmatizing text: multiple distinct words contain very similar meaning (stop, stopped, stops, stopping) and models should treat them as very similar in meaning.
+        - Multiple distinct words contain very similar meaning (stop, stopped, stops, stopping) and models should treat them as very similar in meaning.
 Converts all words to their base form (singular, present tense, non conjugated)
+    - Removing stopwords
-        - Removing stopwords: Words with high frequency of occurrence (and , is, I, she, it, or) often don't provide much additional meaning to a sentence so they should be removed from the text.
+        - Words with high frequency of occurrence (and, is, I, she, it, or) often don't provide much additional meaning to a sentence so they should be removed from the text.

 ## Metadata